 It is designed for continuous business development.
 Also, it helps in delivering value-added products on a predictable and defined schedule.
 It creates a knowledge bank for the team members, which is derived from the experience, principles, and practices that are followed while using SAFe in an enterprise.

-What is the Difference Between Scrum and SAFe?
+What is the Difference Between SAFe Vs Scrum?

-To understand the difference, let us first differentiate it with the principles of both the concepts which will give you in-depth learning about the concepts, and also will make sure that the difference between the concepts is visible.
+To understand the SAFe vs Scrum difference, let us first differentiate it with the principles of both the concepts which will give you in-depth learning about the concepts, and also will make sure that the difference between the concepts is visible.

 ● A Product Owner is responsible for initial planning, organizing a team to work on the project, and communicating the required information with the company.
 They work as a bridge between the company and the client.